 Project management solutions are for companies that are not satisfied with the feature set of a lightweight to-do or messaging app and rely on advanced tools.
 These primarily address service companies that work on different projects in parallel for different customers.
 For example, software manufacturers, architectural firms, design, marketing, or Internet agencies cannot get around today with professional PM solutions.
 They can efficiently manage project resources, schedules, responsibilities, and so on.

 Around 30 years after the first PM software, the range of products in this segment is now extremely broad.
 These range from classic systems such as OnePoint Projects and Smartsheet, through communication-oriented products such as Basecamp and Werkstatt42, to industry-specific tools such as Conceptboard, from which creative minds in particular benefit can.
 In the software industry, agile PM solutions that implement the tried-and-tested Scrum and Kanban process models are on the rise.
 Many software teams will find an efficient method to successfully manage their projects.
+Project management tools such as ProofHub offer scalable, efficient features that help teams stay on top of projects and deliver effectively.
 Collaboration applications such as Jira, TargetProcess, PivotalTracker, or Sprintly specially designed for them.
 An interesting development can be seen here: With visual PM tools such as Planbox, AgileZen, and above all Trello, proven agile concepts such as the Kanban board are made attractive to a wider audience outside of the IT industry.

 The topic of collaboration encompasses various aspects and tasks related to efficient collaboration.
 These can be optimally covered today with “Best of Breed” tools.
 That is, lean applications that focus on a specific problem.
 These include task, file and project management, reporting, time and appointment management, communication, and knowledge management.
 However, there are companies that prefer to work on a holistic platform rather than with many individual solutions.